Related Policies and Additional References:

 In conjunction, with other University administrators, local first responders and/or the National Weather Service, St. Mary’s University Police Department will confirm that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the St. Mary’s University Community.
 The University Police will then issue the Immediate (Emergency) Notification.

 The University Police will use the determination of “more likely than not” to confirm an immediate threat.
 Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus, the St. Mary’s University Police Department will be responsible for determining if an immediate (emergency) notification is warranted, essentially confirming the emergency and immediately notifying the campus community.
-If an immediate (emergency) notification is needed, it is sent to members of the University community via email and an StMU Alert.
+If an immediate (emergency) notification is needed, it is sent to members of the University community via email and a StMU Alert text message.
 The content of the message will be developed, and the message will be sent by the University Police Department.
 Normally the Immediate (Emergency) notification will be sent by the University Police.
 If however, due to the nature of the emergency the University Police are unable to send the message, the Office of Communications and / or the Dean of Students are authorized to send the message.
 University Police will send the message to the St. Mary’s University Community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.
-Follow up messages will also follow the above described process and will be sent by the University Police Department and / or the Office of Communication.
+Follow up messages will also follow the above described process and the same systems will be used to send StMU Alerts by the University Police Department and / or the Office of Communication.

 The below listed positions have the authority and access to issue an immediate (emergency) notification: